Last updated on 10 July 2020

 Some bands are very laid back in their approach to releasing their music.
 Especially the jazzier and progressively minded ones.
 And sometimes you wonder where this is all going.
 Then others just give you this impression at first, just to drop a sneaky karate kick to the back of your head.
 And let loose with a vengeance on a colossal Alternative and Progressive Metal stage.

 But the first item that really got to me was the somewhat bizarre and strangely fascinating album cover.
 What on earth is this woman regurgitating?
 Are we playing a cosmic joke on the trusty fan base?
 And by the royal WE I mean the band.
-‘Cause spy in other languages the word spy means puke or spew.
-And with some fantasy you could turn Spüken the same way.
+‘Cause in other languages the word spy means puke or spew.
+And with some fantasy, you could turn Spüken the same way.
 Nice try, fellas, should that be the case.
 And it would fit with the album cover and the overall comments the band made.

 And in truth, Ninjaspy spew their fare forward straight from their first track Speak in best jazzy, progressively laden fashion at first, churning into skittish metal just a moment later.
 I just get a kick out of their screechy turn from a somewhat organized tune to Hardcore hell in a second or so.

 Now, this track is already at the top of the hit list for this record.
 A close second would be the very intense and screamy Brother Man, the follow-on track.
 This song embraces a whole new set of styles and quirky turns of events.
 And I think, I’ll stop right here trying to describe them on styles too much.
 Because you can’t.
 The band calls their record a style bender and – indeed – I would concur.

-Now, the fact that the highest scores on the track list hover at the very top hints at a severe lack of quality later in the material to follow.
-Methinks too that collecting songs over a decade and then play them out in a new record after all this time may have some after-effects.
+Now, the fact that the highest scores on the tracklist hover at the very top hint at a severe lack of quality later in the material to follow.
+Methinks, too, that collecting songs over a decade and then play them out in a new record after all this time may have some after-effects.

 This is also when the lyrical mayhem hits new lows.
 For instance, take artistically woven barf bags like “This is for your tightly clenched asshole” in Become Nothing.
 Or the silly chorus line ending in “…whatwhatwhatwhat…” in a track called – well – What.
 This may have been the moment when they should have injected new material to spiff things up some.
-Just saying.

 Well, things look slightly better starting with Jump Ya Bones.
 And for sure take on some serious steam with Azaria and Slave Vehemence.
 At this moment all this primeval style chaos of Lovecraft-esque proportions again comes to the forefront.
 I daresay, the band has not spared themselves any level of difficulty to fuse all these musical styles, from ska soundalikes, over reggae injections, jazzy interludes to Heavy Metal and Hardcore.
 And very aggressive notions at that, too.
 I am not surprised at all that fans report Ninjaspy to be absolutely stunning on stage.

 The album – in a way sounds – like a string of stage performances thrown onto a compact disc.
 And this is what the record really is, given that the album is a selection of the sum of all parts of 10 years of labor.

 So, whilst there is room for refinement, I already look forward to future material that I am sure they will – in time – bring forward.

-Record Rating: 5/10 | Label: Self-Released | Web: Official Site
+Record Rating: 5/10 | Label: Self-Released | Web: Facebook